angrymonkeycloud/CloudLogin/customemail.md

 ```
 All these should be added inside the EmailSendCodeRequest mentioned above.
 ## Configuration inside the app secret:

-For each part added above you should add the configuration of it inside the secret, For example:
+For each part added above, you should add the configuration of it inside the secret, For example:
 ```csharp
     "SMTP": {
         "Email": "<Email that's configured for SMTP>",